 Managers aren’t always as prudent with money as the actual restaurant owner is.

-It’s also important to remember that costs will also vary depending on the type of restaurant you operating.
+It’s also important to remember that costs will also vary depending on the type of restaurant you are operating.
 Labor costs for a food truck will be far less than labor for traditional brick and mortar family style restaurant.
 Food costs will be more at a fine dining establishment, than a burger joint.
-That’s why focusing on percentage, rather dollars is helpful when planning a restaurant budget.
+That’s why focusing on a percentage; rather than a dollar amount is helpful when planning a restaurant budget.